LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 ### Consumers over Producers

-It’s not about prioritizing user needs over developer needs, it's about prioritizing **consumer needs over producer needs**.
+It’s more nuanced than users over developers; a better framing is **consumers over producers**.
 Developers are just one type of producer.

 - Consumers are typically more numerous than producers, so this **minimizes collective pain**.